mskcc/ACCESS-Pipeline/README.md

 ```

 # Running the test pipeline
-NOTE: These steps should be run from a new directory, but still while inside your virtual environment, and after sourcing the `workspace_init.sh` script.
+NOTE: These steps should be run from a new directory, but still while inside your ACCESS Conda environment, and after sourcing the `workspace_init.sh` script.

 ### 1. Create a run title file from a sample manifest
 (example manifests exist in /test/test_data/...)